E6B: Calculations

 Instructions for ratio calculations and wind problems are printed on either side of the computer for reference and are also found in a booklet sold with the computer.
 Also, many computers have Fahrenheit to Celsius conversion charts and various reference tables.

 The front side of the flight computer is a logarithmic slide rule that performs multiplication and division.
 Throughout the wheel, unit names are marked (such as gallons, miles, kilometers, pounds, minutes, seconds, etc.) at locations that correspond to the constants that are used when going from one unit to another in various calculations.
 Once the wheel is positioned to represent a certain fixed ratio (for example, pounds of fuel per hour), the rest of the wheel can be consulted to utilize that same ratio in a problem (for example, how many pounds of fuel for a 2.5-hour cruise?)
-This is one area where the E6B and CRP-1 are different.
+This is one area where the E6-B and CRP-1 are different.
 Since the CRP-1s are made for the UK market, they can be used to perform the added conversions of Imperial to Metric units.

 The wheel on the back of the calculator is used for calculating the effects of wind on cruise flight.
-A typical calculation done by this wheel answers the question: "If I want to fly on course A at a speed of B, but I encounter wind coming from direction C at a speed of D, then how many degrees must I adjust my heading, and what will my ground speed be?"
+A typical calculation done by this wheel answers the question: "If I want to fly on course A at a speed of B, but I encounter wind coming from direction WD at a speed of WV, then how many degrees must I adjust my heading, and what will my ground speed be?"
 This part of the calculator consists of a rotatable semi-transparent wheel with a hole in the middle, and a slide on which a grid is printed, that moves up and down underneath the wheel.
 The grid is visible through the transparent part of the wheel.

-To solve this problem with a flight computer, first the wheel is turned so the wind direction (C) is at the top of the wheel.
-Then a pencil mark is made just above the hole, at a distance representing the wind speed (D) away from the hole.
+To solve this problem with a flight computer, first the wheel is turned so the wind direction (WD) is at the top of the wheel.
+Then a pencil mark is made just below the hole, at a distance representing the wind speed (WV) away from the hole.
 After the mark is made, the wheel is turned so that the course (A) is now selected at the top of the wheel.
 The ruler then is slid so that the pencil mark is aligned with the true airspeed (B) seen through the transparent part of the wheel.
 The wind correction angle is determined by matching how far right or left the pencil mark is from the hole, to the wind correction angle portion of the slide's grid.
 The true ground speed is determined by matching the center hole to the speed portion of the grid.

 The mathematical formulas that equate to the results of the flight computer wind calculator are as follows: